 It didn’t take long for Guanajuato to become one of my favorite cities in Mexico.
 It’s just one of those places that ticks all the boxes for me.
-A beautiful city nestled in the mountains, a lively nightlife scene, amazing Mexican food, and a lot of unique cultural and historical things to do rounds out Guanajuato as a must-visit destination in Mexico.
-There is music, art, and history everywhere within this city’s narrow alleyways and cobbled streets.
-There are a lot of gorgeous cities in Mexico, but Guanajuato is something special.
+A beautiful city nestled in the mountains, a lively nightlife scene, amazing Mexican food, and plenty of unique cultural attractions rounds out Guanajuato as a must-visit destination in Mexico.
+You’ll find music, art, and history in every narrow alleyway and cobbled street of this colorful city.
+There is no shortage of stunning towns in Mexico, but Guanajuato is truly something special.

 How To Get to Guanajuato

 Guanajuato City is located in none other than Guanajuato State.
 This makes it as centrally-located as destinations go in Mexico.
-You’re only a few hours from the main travel hubs of Mexico City, Guadalajara, and even Monterrey isn’t that far away.
+You’re only a few hours from the main travel hubs of Mexico City and Guadalajara.
 With the big city of Leon neighboring Guanajuato just an hour away, it is very easy to get to Guanajuato.
 If the bus terminal doesn’t go directly to Guanajuato, just catch one to Leon and it’s only another 90 pesos and an hour away from there.

 From the bus terminal in Guanajuato, you can either take a taxi or call an Uber to get to historic center of Guanajuato.
 Unfortunately, it is definitely too far to walk there from the bus station with all your luggage.
 My Uber only cost 48 pesos getting there, which was crazy cheap considering the labyrinth of a city Guanajuato is.
-I’m not sure how much a taxi costs, but I can’t imagine it was anywhere as cheap as 48 pesos.
-However, it’s your best bet since Uber isn’t much of a thing in Guanajuato still.
+A taxi is around 70 pesos, which is a pretty good price already.
+There aren’t too many Ubers in the area, so if you don’t feel like waiting up to 20 minutes, a taxi does the trick just fine.

 Where To Stay in Guanajuato